in-the-keyhole/khs-load/README.md

     ./khsload sla test.csv
 ```

-That command creates a scatter-based graph in a file named `khssla.png`.
+That command creates a line graph of response times vs time offset in a file named `khssla.png`.
+The heading shows the nnumber of requests, and users, as well as the count of responses that exceed the SLA limit.

 Example PLOT graph: